Wilton planning board continues revising marijuana ordinance

 Initially, the ordinance required a background check in addition to the state’s, but this stipulation has since been removed.
 Licensing for marijuana businesses will have to be renewed annually by the select board, a requirement that is also in place for liquor licenses.

-Lavin announced that after taking public comments into consideration, he will be removing medical marijuana from the town’s educational, institutional and public uses category which would restrict retail marijuana businesses from operating in Wilton’s downtown village.
+Lavin also announced that after taking public comments into consideration, he will be removing with the board’s approval, medical marijuana from the town’s educational, institutional and public uses category.
+The change would restrict retail marijuana businesses from operating in Wilton’s downtown village.

 The board approved the addition of the watershed overlay zone into the town’s zoning maps and to incorporate the watershed overlay and resource protection into permitted use tables.
 This is in response to the Varnum Pond Watershed Protection Ordinance that was passed in a town meeting last fall to restrict development around Varnum Pond, Wilton’s source of drinking water.